aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 (If you are in the 'complete' folder, look for a table named 'Complete_Table'.)

 Next, load up some test data into your portal!
-We have provided a script that puts some sample data into your table.
+You have provided a script that puts some sample data into your table.

 <!-- !test check load-data -->
 ```bash